 - Abdominal pain and sensitivity

 Allergic Reaction & Severe Gastrointestinal Issues

-Aside from the "common" side effects, there are also a number of clinical signs that can indicate a serious allergic reaction as well as toxicity.
+Aside from the "common" side effects, there are also a number of clinical signs that can indicate a serious allergic reaction as well as toxicity or overdose.

 If you recognize any of the following signs, it is imperative that you take your dog to the vet straight away.